 - price physical goods or services in Bitcoin.

-- accept Bitcoin as a currency, offer financial services for it, or invest in it.
+- accept Bitcoin for payments, offer financial services for it, or invest in it.

 - Insurance companies are not allowed to cover Bitcoin-related problems.